Clara's Story

 and Roberta Day's where we all hung out).

 name.
-There was the ice house (once Lillian sent Bobby and me to get ice
+There was also the ice house (once Lillian sent Bobby and me to get ice

-for tea--it came in blocks and something happened--either they sold us a
+for tea.
+The ice came in blocks and something happened--either they sold us a

 small or melting block of ice and it fell out of the string before we got

-home or we doitered (sp?) along the way.
-Anyway Bobby handed Lillian the
+home, or we lollygagged along the way.
+Anyway, we got back without any ice.
+Bobby handed Lillian the

 1991.
-You will NOT want to look at the whole thing--first part is just
+You will NOT want to look at the whole thing!
+The first part is just

 folks arriving (178 "paying guests") and having cocktails before dinner

-{very boring).
-I say paying (SOP for functions there--even the General
+(very boring).
+I say "paying guests" (Standard Operating Procedure for functions there--even the General

 has to pay) because Rebecca told me she had thought the Air Force paid